Self-Assessment Examples by Job Title [2020 Updated]

 Accomplishments is a section where you can reflect and remind your manager about great successes over the past six months or year.
-Don’t be shy, it’s okay in this section to highlight your achievements and sound confident.
+Please don’t be shy; it’s okay in this section to highlight your achievements and sound confident.

 Goals should be company related.
 Do you want to become a manager?
 Do you see yourself needing more adaptability or flexibility within the workplace?
 Set goals for yourself that are achievable and of benefit to your team or company.

 Feedback is the section where you get the opportunity to provide your manager with ways they can improve.
 Avoid making this a section where you give contention to your manager.
 This should be soft feedback and constructive criticism more than an opportunity to suggest strong opinions.